SciFracX/FractionalDiffEq.jl/docs/src/dode.md

 By using the ```DOMatrixDiscrete``` method to solve this problem:

 !!! info
-    The usage of ```DOMatrixDiscrete``` method is similiar with the ```FODEMatrixDiscrete``` method, all we need to do is pass the parameter array and order array to the problem difinition and solve the problem.
+    The usage of ```DOMatrixDiscrete``` method is similiar with the ```FODEMatrixDiscrete``` method, all we need to do is to pass the parameters array and orders array to the problem difinition and solve the problem.
     !!! tip
-        Pass the distributed function and other orders to the order array is the right way:
+        Pass the weight function and other orders to the order array is the right way:
         ```julia-repl
         julia> orders = [x->x*(1-x), 1.2, 3]
         3-element Vector{Any}: